 Winter | Low Season

-The period between April and September make up the dry, winter months in the Timbavati.
+The period between May and September make up the dry, winter months in the Timbavati.
 Offering clear skies and cool temperatures, this time of year is the best for game viewing in the area.
-The Greater Kruger Area experiences summer rains, so the lack of water during this time results in wildlife congregating around watering-holes, increasing your chances of spotting a wide variety of incredible animals.
-Game becomes more concentrated the scarcer the water becomes, and for this reason, September is the best month for game viewing in the Timbavati.
+The Greater Kruger Area experiences summer rains, so the lack of water during this time results in wildlife congregating around waterholes, increasing your chances of spotting a wide variety of incredible animals.
+Game becomes more concentrated, the scarcer the water becomes, and for this reason, September is the best month for game viewing in the Timbavati.

-Temperatures can drop below 10 °C in the early mornings and evenings from June to August, so it’s important to pack warm clothes accordingly.
+Temperatures can drop below 10 °C in the early mornings and evenings from June to August, so it’s important to pack warm clothes accordingly (you can see our full pack list here).
 The spectacular morning and evening light make for incredible photography opportunities, as well as atmospheric game drives.

 Summer | High Season